henry-hz/erlang-mindmaps/README.md

 erlang-mindmaps
 ===============

-Super ultra cool mindmaps to help you understand and be productive on the art of coding in Erlang-OTP
+Super ultra cool mindmaps to help you understand and be productive on the art of coding in Erlang-OTP.
+Looking for collaborators to finish the OTP gen_fsm diagram.

 ERLANG HANDBOOK
 ---------------